-Tai Chi classes for seniors are held at COTA NT in Spillett House on Thursdays (with the exception of public holidays and instructor’s holidays).
-Tai Chi is part of our Fit for Life program, which encourages seniors to stay healthy, grow stronger and to improve their balance, flexibility and co-ordination.
+Tai Chi is part of our Fit for Life program, which encourages seniors to stay healthy, grow stronger and to improve their mobility, strength, flexibility and balance.
+Classes are held face to face.

 Supported by Regis Aged Care & Regis Home Care